Code-Institute-Submissions/lucky-dog-ms1/README.md

 * [Team page](wireframes/teampage.pdf)
 * [Contact page](wireframes/teampage.pdf)

+### Design

 ## Features

 #### Existing Features

-- Home page with 5 main sections
+- Home page
-    * Navbar with company name and logo (logo will be linked to click back to the home page), a heading to emphasise what the business is and links to each of the 4 pages (this will be consistent across all pages)
+    * Navbar with company name and logo (logo will be linked to click back to the home page), a heading to emphasise what the business is and links to each of the 4 pages
+      (this will be consistent across all pages)
-    * Introductory section with image about our business
+    * Section 1 - short introductory section with content about our business and what we do
-    * Section with image about the importance and benefits of regular exercise for dogs
+    * Section 2 - section with a little information about why it is so important to ensure dogs get regular exercise
-    * Section with client testimonials
+    * Section 3 - some client testimonials from people who have used the business
     * Footer with 'get in touch' link and social media links (this will be consistent across all pages)
 - Services page
     * Navbar (as above)